Pedro Amaral: Khaleej

 On 19 January 2023, Amaral agreed to a five-month deal at Al-Khaleej.
 He scored his only goal in the Saudi Pro League on 22 May, opening an eventual 4–1 away defeat of Al Wehda.

 Lamia

 Amaral returned to the Greek top tier in September 2023, on a one-year contract at Lamia.
 He scored his sole goal on 4 February 2024, in the 4–1 away win over PAS Giannina in the domestic league.

 Estoril

 On 9 July 2024, Amaral joined Estoril on a two-year deal.
+During his spell, where he was an occasional captain, he played 57 games and provided four assists.

+Later career

+Amaral returned to Rio Ave in August 2026, on a contract until June 2028.

 International career

 Amaral won his first cap for the Portugal under-21 side on 5 September 2017, in a 2–0 home win against Wales in the 2019 UEFA European Championship qualifiers where he was also booked.